mikeroySoft/vhomelander/README.md

 ## Contributing

-For a variety of reasons I'm not quite ready to take on contributors to the project outside of VMware.
+Please read [CONTRIBUTING.md](https://github.com/mikeroysoft/vhomelander/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+See also the list of [contributors](https://github.com/mikeroysoft/vhomelander/graphs/contributors) who participated in this project.

 ## License

-This project is based on Docsy and its modifications are also licensed under the Apache License 2.0 - see the [LICENSE.md](https://github.com/mikeroysoft/vHomelander/blob/master/LICENSE) file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](https://github.com/mikeroysoft/vHomelander/blob/master/LICENSE) file for details

-A high-level list of changes from Docsy made can be found [here](CHANGES.md)